Joe12827/ChessAI/README.md

 # ChessAI
 Joe Wesnofske

-Using a Minimax AI with Alpha Beta Pruning.
+Using a Minimax AI with Alpha Beta Pruning. <br />
-Current Depth: 8
+Current Depth: 8 <br />
-Goal Depth: 15
+Goal Depth: 15 <br />
-(Running on my laptop)
+(Running on my laptop) <br />

 TODO:
-Implement Castle On Front End (Done)
+Implement Castle On Front End (Done) <br />
-Implement Total Utility as a ratio
+Implement Total Utility as a ratio <br />
-Sort each possible move by strength to enable alpha beta pruning to be most effective Have AI Face itself
+Sort each possible move by strength to enable alpha beta pruning to be most effective <br />
+Have AI Face itself <br />
-Using Ai vs Ai enable learning by editing piece values depending on game result
+Using Ai vs Ai enable learning by editing piece values depending on game result <br />